chemprop/chemprop/docs/source/tutorial/cli/train.rst

 when training the new model.
 The model architecture of the new model should resemble the architecture of the old model - otherwise some or all parameters might not be loaded correctly.
 Please note that the old model is only used to initialize the parameters of the new model, but all parameters remain trainable (no frozen layers).
 Depending on the quality of the old model, the new model might only need a few epochs to train.

 .. note::
-    This section is under development.
+    This section's documentation is under development.

 It is possible to freeze the weights of the model during training, such as for transfer learning applications.
+To do so, specify :code:`--checkpoint-frzn <path>` where :code:`<path>` refers to a model's checkpoint file that will be used to overwrite and freeze the model weights.
 The following flags may be used:

- * :code:`--frzn-ffn-layers <n>`
+ * :code:`--frzn-ffn-layers <n>` Overwrites weights for the first n layers of the FFN from the checkpoint (default 0)
- * :code:`--model-frzn <path_to_checkpoint>`
+ * :code:`--freeze-first-only` Determines whether to use the loaded checkpoint for just the first encoder.
+Only relevant if the number of molecules is greater than one, i.e. two SMILES columns are provided for training (default :code:`false`)

- * :code:`--freeze-first-only`
+.. _train-on-reactions:

 Training on Reactions
 ^^^^^^^^^^^^^^^^^^^^^